LinuxBeaver/GEGL-GIMP-PLUGIN_Slime/README.md

 `~/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins`

-Then Restart Gimp and go to Filters>Noise and look for "Liquid Noise" or just search for it with /
+Then Restart Gimp and go to Filters>Noise and look for "Slime" in filters>text styling or just search for it with /

 GIMP 2.10 users will only find this in GEGL Operation drop down list and it will only work on 2.10 if they are using GEGL 0.4.50+, all normal windows builds of GIMP 2.10 ship with GEGL 0.4.48